-Please join the Albumism team in celebrating Aimee Mann’s musical legacy and share your personal memories of her with us in the comments below!
+Please join the Albumism team in celebrating Aimee Mann’s musical legacy and revisit audio & video highlights from her career below!

 Born: September 8, 1960

 Biography: During the '80s, Aimee Mann led the post-new wave pop group 'Til Tuesday.
 After releasing three albums with the group, she broke up the band and embarked on a solo career.
 Her first solo album, Whatever, was a more introspective, folk-tinged effort than 'Til Tuesday's albums, and received uniformly positive reviews upon its release in the summer of 1993.
 However, the album was just a small hit, spending only seven weeks on the American charts, where it peaked at 127.
 Nevertheless, Whatever rejuvenated her career -- after its release, critics were praising her songwriting, as were peers like Elvis Costello, Difford & Tilbrook, and Andy Partridge.